STUDENTS APPLYING FOR THE 2022 OT COHORT

 - Submit contact information for three references through OTCAS.
 The references will then be contacted by OTCAS to submit their letter of recommendation.
 At least one letter should come from an OT, one from an academic instructor, and one from a work supervisor, academic advisor, or other health care professional (not family or friends).

 - Submit documentation of a minimum of 50 hours of work, volunteer, or shadowing experience in at least two different delivery systems demonstrating exposure to and understanding of the occupational therapist’s role.
 Applicants should plan to track their own hours, and there is no specific format required to document the hours.
 The documentation of hours should be signed by the supervising occupational therapist(s).
+Please see here for more information.

 - Complete a Personal Statement, no more than 2 pages double spaced.
 The Personal Statement should succinctly discuss how your academic background and life experiences will contribute to your success in the OTD Program while enhancing our program and the profession of occupational therapy.
 This letter should only be submitted in OTCAS